Get a FREE, Personalized 7-Day Music Making Course

 • The bottom string is not pressed down on a fret and is played “open”

-And that’s how you read guitar chords diagrams.
+And that’s how you read chord diagrams.

 4 Most Common Chords on Guitar